Conditions in initial reception centres

-Initial reception centres have at least several hundred places.
-Many of these centres use former army barracks which have been refurbished.
-Locations vary significantly: While some of the initial reception centres are situated in or close to big cities (e.g. Berlin, Munich, Brunswick/Braunschweig.
-Bielefeld, Dortmund, Karlsruhe), others are located in smaller cities (Eisenhüttenstadt, Neumünster, Halberstadt) or in small towns with some distance to the next city (Eisenberg near Jena, Lebach near Saarbrücken).
-One initial reception centre (Nostorf-Horst in the state of Mecklenburg-Vorpommern) is located in an isolated rural area some 10 km away from the next small town.
+Locations of centres vary significantly.
+While some of the initial reception centres, arrival centres and AnkER are situated in or close to big cities (e.g. Berlin, Munich, Regensburg, Brunswick/Braunschweig, Bielefeld, Dortmund, Karlsruhe), others are located in smaller cities (Eisenhüttenstadt, Neumünster, Halberstadt) or in small towns with some distance to the next city (Lebach near Saarbrücken).
+Some initial reception centres (Nostorf-Horst in Mecklenburg-Vorpommern, Deggendorf or the Dependancen in Garmisch and Waldkraiburg in Bavaria) are located in isolated areas far away from the next town.

 Bath and toilet facilities usually consist of shower rooms and toilets which people have to share.
 Where guidelines are available, it is recommended that one shower should be available for 10 to 12 persons, but in some reception centres the ratio is worse than that, particularly in situations of overcrowding.
 Cleaning of shared space (halls, corridors) as well as of sanitary facilities is carried out by external companies in the initial reception centres.

-Following the initial reception period, asylum seekers are supposed to be sent to another collective accommodation centre (Gemeinschaftsunterkunft) within the same Federal State.
+Following the initial reception period, asylum seekers are supposed to be sent to a collective accommodation centre within the same Federal State.
 However, responsibility for housing at this stage of the procedure often lies with the municipalities and many different forms of accommodation have been established.
 On the local level, accommodation may still consist of collective housing in former army barracks, in (formerly empty) apartment blocks or in housing containers.
 At the same time, many municipalities have dissolved collective accommodation centres from the 1990s onwards and are now permitting asylum seekers to rent an apartment on the housing market or in council housing.
 As mentioned in Types of Accommodation, decentralised accommodation is more common in some regions than in others, so whether asylum seekers are housed in collective accommodation or in apartments depends heavily on the situation of the municipalities.

-Even before the rise in numbers of asylum seekers made itself evident, studies showed that living conditions of asylum seekers differed considerably between regions and sometimes even within the same town.
+Studies have repeatedly shown that living conditions of asylum seekers differed considerably between regions and sometimes even within the same town.
 For example, some municipalities have a policy of generally allowing asylum seekers to live in apartments, which they have to find and rent on their own.
 In some areas, this is almost impossible in practice for many asylum seekers, since rents are unaffordable in privately owned apartments and space in council housing is extremely limited.
 This may lead to a situation in which asylum seekers have to stay in collective accommodation centres although they are technically not required to do so.

 Because different policies are pursued on regional and local level, it is impossible to make general statements on the standards of living in the follow-up accommodation facilities.

 While occupancy rates have improved in recent years, some aspects of collective accommodation centres continue to be identified as problematic by asylum seekers and NGOs.
-Facilities are often isolated or in remote location.
-Many temporary facilities do not comply with basic standards and do not guarantee privacy.3 According to reports this has led to serious health problems for some asylum seekers, both in emergency shelters, but in cases of long stays also in “normal” collective accommodation centres.
+Facilities are often isolated or in remote locations.
+Many temporary facilities do not comply with basic standards and do not guarantee privacy.
+According to reports this has led to serious health problems for some asylum seekers, especially in cases of long stays in collective accommodation centres.
 In facilities in which food is provided, asylum seekers are sometimes not allowed to prepare their own food and/or no cooking facilities exist.
 The quality of food is often criticised where food is handed out in the form of pre-packed meals.

 Concerns have also been raised around limited space and equipment for recreation, including for children, in some facilities.
 In some centres, no separate and quiet space is available for children, for example to do their homework for school.

 In some facilities asylum seekers have to report to staff upon leaving and upon return.
 Visitors have to report to staff and there are only limited visiting hours.
-In some cases, no overnight stays are allowed for visitors, even for spouses (see Access to Reception Centres).10
+In some cases, no overnight stays are allowed for visitors, even for spouses (see Access to Reception Centres).

 Duration of stay

-- 6. For both positive and negative examples of cooperation, see Robert-Bosch-Stiftung, Die Aufnahme von Flüchtlingen in den Bundesländern und Kommunen – Behördliche Praxis und zivilgesellschaftliches Engagement, 2015, available in German at: http://bit.ly/2kIKN9M.
+For both positive and negative examples of cooperation, see Robert-Bosch-Stiftung, Die Aufnahme von Flüchtlingen in den Bundesländern und Kommunen – Behördliche Praxis und zivilgesellschaftliches Engagement, 2015, available in German at: http://bit.ly/2kIKN9M.

-- 8. Mut Gegen Rechte Gewalt, ‘Chronik flüchtlingsfeindlicher Vorfälle’, 17 February 2017, available in German at: http://bit.ly/2l4P8jO.
+Mut Gegen Rechte Gewalt, ‘Chronik flüchtlingsfeindlicher Vorfälle’, July 4th 2020, available in German at: https://bit.ly/3f43DQT .